antmicro/renode-linux-runner-action/docs/Devices.md

 # Devices

-This action offers several additional devices in the default images, which are not available in the github runners, but are also not enabled by default.
-To enable a device simply add its name to the `devices` paremeter along with optional parameters.
+This action offers several additional devices in the default images, which are not available in the GitHub runners, but are also not enabled by default.
+To enable a device simply add its name to the `devices` parameter along with optional parameters.

 > **Warnings**
 > Adding devices may not work properly with your own kernel.
 If you want to use your own kernel, check that you have added the correct drivers.